Saleemahhh1/Apm-hardhat-contract/README.md

 ## How to Interact (Demo)

 ### 1. Setup
-1. Connect your wallet (MetaMask) to the correct Ethereum network.
+1. Connect your wallet (MetaMask) to the correct bnb network.
 2. Open **Remix** and load contracts.

 ### 2. Mint APM Tokens